nestorrente/true-json/README.md

 As you can see, both the `date` property and the `set` property have been deserialized to `Date` and `Set` objects respectively.

-In addition, TrueJSON will perform some type checks before serializing or deserializing, throwing errors if the received input doesn't match the expected structure.
+In addition, TrueJSON will perform some validations (i.e. type checks) before serializing or deserializing, throwing errors if the received input doesn't match the expected structure.

 ### Features

 * Serialization and deserialization of complex data types - see [Built-in adapters](#built-in-adapters) section.
 * Serialization and deserialization of custom data types - see [Writing your own adapter](#writing-your-own-adapter) section.
-* Type checks on serialization and deserialization.
+* Input validation on serialization and deserialization.
 * Configurable JSON serializer - see [Using JSON5 and other JSON alternatives](#using-json5-or-other-json-alternatives) section.

 ## Installation